 CBU Library is not responsible for loss of or damage to personal property.
 Found items can be turned in to “Lost & Found” at the Circulation Desk.
 When ownership of the item can be determined, staff will attempt to contact the owner.
 Whether the owner can be identified or not, items will be kept for 14 days.
 Items in “Lost & Found” more than 14 days will be disposed of at the Library’s discretion.

-Seminar rooms are available for booking by CBU affiliated patrons by signing in here.
+Seminar rooms for group work are available for booking by CBU affiliated patrons by signing in here.

 The rooms can be booked for 2 hours at a time, one booking/day/patron, and can be booked 2 weeks in advance.

-Study rooms are available for booking by patrons affiliated with CBU on a first come, first served basis.
+Study rooms are available for checkout by CBU students, faculty and staff on a first come, first served basis.
 The rooms can be booked for 2 hours at a time and cannot be booked in advance.
 The key to the study room and the marker set (if applicable) are considered hourly reserve items and are subject to overdue fines as such.

 A space for teaching, library instruction, technology use and study.
 During times when the facility is not scheduled for instruction, it is mainly used by students to work and study in, and can be booked for occasional group teaching, library staff training, technology use and other uses that fit within the library’s mission and vision.
 The Library Lab can be booked by liaison librarians.
 This is first come first serve, however first priority is given to library instruction provided by Library Staff at CBU.